jspecify/jspecify/docs/docs/using.md

 Below are snippets you can use to add a dependency in Maven, Gradle, or Bazel.

-Regardless of which build system you use, avoid hiding annotations from transitive dependencies.
-We recommend including the annotations at runtime, and we have kept the JSpecify jar small to reduce the cost of doing so.
+Regardless of the build system you use, avoid configuring your build to hide JSpecify annotations from your users.
+We also recommend including the annotations at runtime, and we have kept the JSpecify jar small to reduce the cost of doing so.
 Each build tool supports different mechanisms that will hide the annotation declarations, and we recommend against them in the tool-specific guidance below.

 #### Maven